Parth099/College-Notes/CompSci/CIS3207 - OS/readings/Week 10 - Swapping/OSTEP 21 - Swapping Mechanisms.md

 # Swapping Mechanisms
 In the previous readings we have assumed that the address space resides in main memory.
-This is far from the truth in modern operating systems, all pages of all process **do not** reside in main memory.
+This is far from the truth in modern operating systems, not all pages of each process reside in main memory.

 To support a larger address space (more processes) the OS needs to stash away unused pages in the lower portion of the memory hierarchy.
 This is where the hard disk comes in.
 The question here is that how will using a slower device help us support a larger address space.